 Hi, I’m Ibrahim Elawadi, a husband to an incredible wife and father of two kids.
 I was born in the land of the pyramids (the big ones!), and I currently live in Amsterdam.

 I spend my working hours thinking of how Greenpeace can do better with Data and Analytics as a Senior Digital Insights Advocate.

 I have a master’s degree in Marketing, bachelor’s in Electronics Engineering, and currently studying Astronomy.

-My journey with digital started 24 years ago when I built my first HTML page in 1997, then I played with different toys, coding websites for a few years, designing prints and banners for another, doing 3D animation and motion graphics and whatever felt exciting back then.
+My journey with digital started 24 years ago when I built my first website in 1997, then I enjoyed playing with different toys, coding websites for a few years, designing prints and banners for a few others, doing 3D animation and motion graphics and whatever felt exciting back then.

 13 years ago, I founded Alam Alebdaa (The World Of Creativity, in Arabic), a content platform to promote creativity and innovation.
-It won the Bobs Award in 2010 and in 3 years it became one of the most popular platforms in the Arab Region with over 1.5 Million followers on Social Media and over a million unique visitors a month at its peak.
+It won the Bobs Award in 2010 and in 3 years it became one of the most popular platforms in the Arab Region with over 1.5 Million followers on Social Media and over a million unique visitors a month.

 Growing my project as a solo founder accelerated my skills and experience in Marketing and Analytics where I found a new passion.
 Concurrently, I provided consultations to corporates and charities to help them grow their businesses, and in 2017, I sold my project and focused on consultations, helping corporates and international organizations like Oxfam and Greenpeace in areas of Digital Innovation, Marketing and Analytics.